isaiah-v/rgb-laser-controller/README.md

-# rgb-laser-controller
+# RGB Laser Controller
-RGB Laser Controller
+A three channel (red, green, blue) pwm laser controller for the arduino-uno